Maximizing Nodularity in the Ductile Iron Casting Process

 In short, nodularity refers to the prevalence of spheroidal graphite nodules within a ductile iron casting's microstructure.
 We can measure that by how round the nodules are (graphite nodularity percentage) and how much of a casting's surface area they occupy (graphite area percentage).

-Nodularity is more than desirable — it's the whole reason ductile iron is ductile (able to stretch and bend without breaking)!
-Because of its paramount importance, ductile iron is often alternatively referred to as nodular iron or spheroidal graphite (SG) iron.
+Nodularity is more than desirable — it's why ductile iron is ductile (able to stretch and bend without breaking)!
+Because of its paramount importance, ductile iron is often referred to as nodular or spheroidal graphite (SG) iron.
+In this unique microstructure, the graphite forms into spherical shapes rather than flakes, enhancing the pliability and stress resistance of ductile iron compared to regular cast iron.

 Achieving more nodular iron

-To achieve superior nodularity in our ductile iron casting process, there are a few things we must pay attention to:
+To achieve superior nodularity in our ductile iron casting process, there are a few things we must pay attention to.
+This includes a deeper understanding of the properties of ductile iron materials.Here are several factors that contribute significantly to the structural integrity and performance of ductile iron:

 1. What we start with — the base iron and accompanying metals a melting furnace is "charged" with